Senior Science Research

 - May meeting (first week of May)

 - Exit meeting (last full week of classes)

 - Other exit topics

-- Seniors should plan to complete 5 periods of service in the first marking period, 15 in the second, and 10 in the third or 30 periods for the entire semester.
+- Seniors should plan to complete 10 periods of service in each marking period.
 More periods will result in a higher grade — fewer periods, a lower grade.

 - Students may perform additional periods of service to substitute for the St. Joseph's College Poster Session or NYCSEF in the event of illness or failure to qualify.

 - Examples of acceptable service activities include, but are not limited to …

 - Assist sophomore teachers with the set up and take down of labs, experiments, demonstrations.

 - Mentor sophomore students as they prepare for the Midwood Science Fair.